 Kathryn suggests these resources:

 - This comic from Mindheart.co helps explain the coronavirus to young children in an age-appropriate, helpful manner.

 - Conscious Discipline put together this story to explain to kids why their school is closed.

-- The National Child Traumatic Stress Network put together this guide for parents and caregivers to help families cope.
+- The National Child Traumatic Stress Network offers this guide for parents and caregivers to help families cope.

 She also said routines are also important right now.
 “Kids thrive on routine and structure,” Kathryn said, so be consistent with mealtimes and bedtime.
 Lower your expectations for how clean the house is, and keep your meal prep easy.

 Here are a few more suggestions, courtesy of KidsHealth.org: